tprasadtp/ubuntu-post-install/README.md

 ## _v3.2_
   - Allow Bionic test to fail
   - Better handling of exit status.
 Tests will fail if any command in script fails.
-  - Only print logs if there is an error or a flag is pased.
+  - Only print logs if there is an error or a flag is passed.
   - Switch to submodules for data directory
   - List files have their own repo now.
   - Zesty reaches EOL soon.
 Remove it.